De Sitter-Invariant Black Holes: Black hole horizons

-The horizons $r_M$ and $r_\Lambda$, given by Equation~\eqref{horizons}, are not manifest in the Sitter-invariant Schwarzschild metric~\eqref{Schwar2dS}.
+The horizons $r_M$ and $r_\Lambda$, given by Eq.~\eqref{horizons}, are not manifest in the Sitter-invariant Schwarzschild metric~\eqref{Schwar2dS}.
 In fact, it is not singular for $r = r_M$ or $r = r_\Lambda$.
 Therefore, this metric is not appropriate for studying black hole thermodynamics.